gliology/mind-the-gap/README.md

 This repository contains the following:

 - command line utility to generate smart card keys from mnemonic phrases
-- live image based on NixOS to use this tool in an air gapped environment
+- live image based on NixOS to use this tool in an air-gapped environment

 ## How to use